maraakate/gsmaster/readme.txt

 ==========================
 * Blood 2
 * Daikatana
+* GameSpy 3D
 * GameSpy Lite Utility (used by Kingpin and South Park),
 * Heretic 2
 * Hexen 2
 * HexenWorld
 * Kingpin
 * No One Lives Forever
+* No One Lives Forever 2
 * Quake 1
 * QuakeSpy Utility
 * QuakeWorld